bannerImage.png

 If you don't need to withdraw them from your company, then retaining profits could be more tax efficient.
 The reason being corporate tax rates are lower than those for income tax.
 Also by retaining money in the business, this can then be used to potentially fund future investment which is likely to be less expensive than financing it through borrowing.

-A word of warning, if the funds retained in the business amount to more than 20% of its value then this will impact on the availability of BADR in the event of a sale.
+A word of warning, if the funds retained in the business amount to more than 20% of its value then this will impact on the availability of BADR in the event of a sale and could also have implications for BPR for inheritance tax purposes.

 Switch to green company vehicles

-If your company cars have high CO2 emissions then this leads to a greater percentage of each car list price being used to calculate the employers class 1A NIC benefit in kind.
-Consequently it may be wise to review your stock and only offer employees low emission models
+If your company cars have high CO2 emissions then this leads to a greater percentage of each car list price being used to calculate the employers class 1A NIC Benefit in Kind (BIK).
+This applies unless private use is proven to have not taken place, which is very difficult to ascertain.
+Consequently it may be wise to review your existing stock and only offer employees low emission models which incur a lower BIK charge.

 Also, enhanced capital allowances of 100% are available if you purchase new electric cars with no CO2 emissions.
 If the cars you purchase don't emit any more CO2 than 50g/km, then they are classified as plant and machinery, meaning you benefit from a writing down allowance of 18%.